 We are the largest therapeutic apheresis provider in the U.S., working with more than 450 hospitals and providing over 30,000 treatments.

-Therapeutic Apheresis is performed on patients with a variety of medical disorders.
-Therapeutic Apheresis therapy may be prescribed to remove harmful substances or cells in the blood which contribute to these disorders.
-In the list below you will find the most common diagnoses where Therapeutic Apheresis treatment is used.
+Therapeutic apheresis is performed on patients with a variety of medical disorders.
+It may be prescribed to remove harmful substances or cells in the blood which contribute to these disorders.
+In the list below you will find the most common diagnoses where therapeutic apheresis treatment is used.